ccswbs/UoGd7-Training/Drupal_Features_Terms_Acroynms.md

 # Drupal Platform Introduction (Terms & Features)

 ## Administration Menu Bar
-When Logged in as a Site Manager or Content Creator the first bar at the top of the page is called the **Administration Menu Bar** and it allows users with the correct permissions to add/view/delete/edit content as well as other administration specific tasks.
+When Logged in as a Site Manager or Content Creator, the first bar at the top of the page is called the **Administration Menu Bar** and it allows users with the correct permissions to add/view/delete/edit content as well as other administration-specific tasks.

 ![Administration Menu Bar](images/admin_menu_bar.png)

 ## Nodes
-A node is the generic term for a piece of content on your web site.
+A node is the generic term for a piece of content on your website.
 The content type of the node will define what fields are included with it.
 Depending on the type of node, different fields will be attached, and this is known as a content type.
 For example, a basic Page content type has attached fields such as title and body fields.
-Other examples of content type are: Book pages for use in Books, Discussion topics in forums, Blog pages in blogs, and News articles.
+Other examples of content types include Book pages for use in Books, Discussion topics in forums, Blog pages in blogs, and News articles.

 ### The Flexibility of Nodes
  Essentially, a **node** is a set of related bits of information.
-When you create a new blog post, you are not only defining it's body text, but also it's title, content, author link, creation date, taxonomy (tags), etc. Some of these elements will be shown by the theme layer when the node is displayed.
+When you create a new blog post, you are not only defining its body text, but also its title, content, author link, creation date, taxonomy (tags), etc. Some of these elements will be shown by the theme layer when the node is displayed.
 Others are meta-data that control when the node will show up at all - such as taxonomy or publishing status.

 ## Regions and Blocks
 ![Image of Block Areas highlighted](images/Block_Areas.jpg)